tcnksm/license/README.md

 If you don't provide specific `KEY`, `license` will ask you to select one from list.

-If you feel difficulty to choose LICENSE of project, you can use `-choose` option, it will ask you to choose LICESE like [choosealicense.com/](http://choosealicense.com/),
+To choose LICENSE like [choosealicense.com/](http://choosealicense.com/),

 ```bash
 $ license -choose